-The Omaha World-Herald says that Nebraska agricultural display. taken as a whole, is a very strong fea-ture in the agricultural hall of the exposition.
-But the disconnected arrangement of space, whereby Nebraska counties are scattered all over the building, detracts very materially from the force of Nebraska's display proper is the pavilion presided over by Superintendent Johnson, and is locatd near the center of agricultural hall.
-This display is neat, not extravagant in architectural design or artistic finish, and with Nebraska people generally does not come up to the expectation of agricultural display anticipated from the \$100.000 appropriation.
+The Omaha World-Herald says that the Nebraska agricultural display, taken as a whole, is a very strong feature in the agricultural hall of the exposition.
+But the disconnected arrangement of space, whereby Nebraska counties are scattered all over the building, detracts very materially from the force of Nebraska's display as a state.
+The Nebraska display proper is the pavilion presided over by Superintendent Johnson, and is located near the center of agricultural hall.
+This display is neat, not extravagant in architectural design or artistic finish, and with Nebraska people generally does not come up to the expectation of agricultural display anticipated from the \$100,000 appropriation.

-A young man who gave his name as John Galvin was arrested in Ne-braska City upon the charge of rob-bing the houses of some farmers living in Wyoming precinct.
-Otoe county.
+A young man who gave his name as John Galvin was arrested in Nebraska City upon the charge of robbing the houses of some farmers living in Wyoming precinct, Otoe county.

-Pierre, the 10-year-old son son of G. C. Alexander, a farmer residing near Heminger Ford, who was supned to have wandered away from me while herding cattle, was found his father a few rods from the house in a coyote's hole, into which he had crawled and died.
-It is proble that the boy crawled in the after a young soyote and became far-tened, as it was necessary to dig him
+Pierre, the 10-year-old son son of G. C. Alexander, a farmer residing near Heminger Ford, who was supposed to have wandered away from home while herding cattle, was found by his father a few rods from the house in a coyote's hole, into which he had crawled and died.
+It is probable that the boy crawled in the hole after a young coyote and became fastened, as it was necessary to dig him

-THE NORTHWESTERN. | WAR BOND SUBSCRIPTIONS.
+M'COOK TRIBUNE. | WAR BOND SUBSCRIPTIONS.